Codecamplao/Telbiz.SDK.Golang/README.md

 message := &telbiz.Message{
     To:    "2077805085",
     Title: telbiz.Info,
-    Body:  "This is an open source Tizbiz Client Library for Go develop by jvonxay0308!", }
+    Body:  "This is an officially Tizbiz Client Library for Go!", }
 sms, err := client.SendSMS(ctx, message)
 if err != nil {